JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-getting-started.md

 ## Next step

-Start by setting up an environment for Kotlin Multiplatform Mobile development.
+Start by setting up an environment for Kotlin Multiplatform development.

 **[Proceed to the next part](multiplatform-mobile-setup.md)**